David-Billingsley/EmailTemplate/README.md

 # EmailTemplate
     This is to allow beginners to easily send emails.
+This project contains some basic templates.

 ## emailtablenofile
     This is used to send a HTML file created by pandas in the email by passing